Let Us Help You Pursue A Workers’ Compensation Claim For Head Injury

 If you or someone you love lost consciousness after a head injury at work, this is a strong indication that a brain injury could be present.
 Make sure to seek medical attention immediately and contact our law firm.

 After a visit to the emergency room, a neurologist of your choice will conduct tests and ask questions to determine the extent of the head injury.
-If you lost consciousness, the doctor will want to determine how long you were unconscious.
+If you lose consciousness, the doctor will want to determine how long you were unconscious.

 After A Head Injury, Watch For These Common Symptoms